v-research/cybersecurity/README.md

 We want to share our results, fostering collaboration rather than competition.
 We hope that, by sharing our research prototypes and reports, we'll be able to make the world a better place :)

-Our research initiative is driven by the (Purple Challenge), in which we want to showcase a 100% secure cyber-physical system.
+Our research initiative is driven by the [Purple Challenge](http://v-research.it/purplechallenge), in which we want to showcase a 100% secure cyber-physical system.
 The challenge is bold and ambitious but we believe that a scientific approach should aim at something precise and rigorous.
 There is no more-or-less in science, either you have a theory that precisely predicts